 About

-I now serve as an Associate Professor at Royal Military Academy Sandhurst, where I lead on leadership development, and as a visiting lecturer at the University of Liverpool.
-This work is not separate from my practice; it sharpens it.
+I am an Associate Professor at the Royal Military Academy Sandhurst, where I lead on the psychology of leadership, ethical decision-making and international negotiation, and support UK Special Forces selection on moral and ethical judgement under pressure.
+I am also a visiting lecturer at the University of Liverpool.

 Origin